Have you ever wanted to analyze your class discussion forums? You are not alone.

-This new app, developed by Jacob Collins and Philip Burns of Northwestern Information Technology Academic & Research Technologies, is called Discussion Analytics.
+This new app, developed by Jacob Collins and Philip Burns of Northwestern IT Services and Support's Academic Software Development team, is called Discussion Analytics.
 It is now available at Northwestern Learning Apps for easy installation in any Canvas course.
 A special feature of this Northwestern tool for analytics is its inclusion of Natural Language Processing (NLP) results.
 The complete list of exported fields are shown below, with NLP fields in italics.

 This data can be visualized and analyzed.
 The Discussion Analytics app includes one such visualization: a color-coded word cloud that presents keywords in black and named entities such as people in yellow, places in green, and organizations in purple.
 The size of the terms in the cloud is determined by their frequency—the terms that appear more often in the discussions show in enlarged font in the visualization (left image below).